Why Does God Allow Suffering?

 When suffering shocks us out of superficiality, when it leads us to humility and to the search for God (and even the need for God), when suffering has worked its “miracle” of opening us to the world of eternal significance and eternal effects, we will want to do something about it.

-This “doing” frequently consists first in getting involved in a church community – and then learning more about our faith.
-This leads invariably to the desire to share with others the eternal significance and salvation we have received.
+This “doing” frequently consists first in getting involved in a church community—and then learning more about our faith.
+This invariably leads to the desire to share with others the eternal significance and salvation we have received.

-Serving and building the kingdom of God
+Serving and Building the Kingdom of God

 The opportunities for building the kingdom of God are immense, and we need not go beyond the areas with which we are acquainted and comfortable.
 If we do what we can, we will create gifts of unconditional and eternal truth, love, goodness, beauty, and home—by introducing seekers to the One who has been calling them to Himself.
 This is a very good use of our time and talent because the effects of our efforts will endure throughout an eternity of love.

-There is an even deeper meaning and love in the hardship of spreading the Gospel and building the kingdom, indeed in all suffering.
+There is an even deeper meaning and love in the hardship of spreading the Gospel and building the kingdom, indeed, in all suffering.
 It is manifest in Christ’s dying words and Paul’s understanding of “the body of Christ.”
-This deeper meaning and love is captured in the traditional Catholic Morning Offering where we offer up our sufferings for the sake of the entire mystical body of Christ.
+This deeper meaning and love is captured in the traditional Catholic Morning Offering, where we offer up our sufferings for the sake of the entire mystical body of Christ.
 We believe that offering our sufferings to God transforms them into a gift of self (an act of love), which God can shower upon all who are in need, both living and deceased.

 This is precisely what Jesus did on the cross.
 It is clearly evidenced in His dying words, “My God, my God, why have You forsaken me?”
 These words represent the first phrase in Psalm 22.
-This Psalm not only portrays events uncannily similar to Jesus’ crucifixion (though written hundreds of years before), but also reflects the mind and heart of the suffering Messiah who cries out for help, is overwhelmingly confident in that help, and sees the ultimate result of that help in a salvation that will not only reach to the ends of the earth, but to all future generations on the earth, and even to those who are raised on high and those who “go down to the dust.”
+This Psalm not only portrays events uncannily similar to Jesus’ crucifixion (though written hundreds of years before) but also reflects the mind and heart of the suffering Messiah who cries out for help, is overwhelmingly confident in that help, and sees the ultimate result of that help in salvation that will not only reach to the ends of the earth, but to all future generations on the earth, and even to those who are raised on high and those who “go down to the dust.”

 I can still hear my mother’s voice echoing in my mind when I encounter suffering, injustice, or some other bewildering challenge, telling me, “Offer it up!”
 When I was young, I didn’t understand the profound significance of this instruction.
 However, over the years, I have come to realize what a privilege it is to be able to imitate Jesus Christ in making suffering into an act of self-sacrifice (love) offered to the Father as a gift to be showered upon anyone in need.

-We will only know in heaven how much good this has done, and how much salvation it has affected.
-Still, we can be sure that the Lord, who left us enough room to help build up the kingdom, would join that act of love to His own, and put it to good use in the world.
+We will only know in heaven how much good this has done and how much salvation it has affected.
+Still, we can be sure that the Lord, who left us enough room to help build up the kingdom, would join that act of love to His own and put it to good use in the world.

-If we believe that God left enough room for these acts of love to make a difference to the work of salvation, then it would be sufficient to live for this one purpose alone.
-Suffering would always have an intrinsic value, because every act of suffering offered in sacrifice to the Father would be an act of love for the salvation of the world.
+If we believe that God left enough room for these acts of love to make a difference in the work of salvation, then it would be sufficient to live for this one purpose alone.
+Suffering would always have an intrinsic value because every act of suffering offered in sacrifice to the Father would be an act of love for the salvation of the world.
 Inasmuch as the Father gives that love to the world according to its salvific need, what more noble purpose could there be?

 God works through our suffering.
 He doesn’t waste any of it.
-For those who are open to seeing the horizon of love embedded in it, there is a future, nay, an eternity for each of us to manifest our own unique brand of unconditional love within the symphony of love which is God’s kingdom.
+For those who are open to seeing the horizon of love embedded in it, there is a future, nay, an eternity, for each of us to manifest our own unique brand of unconditional love within the symphony of love, which is God’s kingdom.